 Length of ABN / GST registration

-The majority of lenders require you to have an ABN that has been GST registered for two years but this varies between lenders.
+Most lenders require you to have an ABN that has been GST registered for two years but this varies between lenders.

 One of our lenders will accept someone who has had an ABN for just one day.
-This is usually for start up businesses.
+This is usually for start-up businesses.

 Reasonable income for age and occupation

 Does the declared income make sense?
-For example, an 18 year old apprentice would be declined if they declared an income of $200,000.
+For example, an 18-year-old apprentice would be declined if they declared an income of $200,000.

-The banks are still required to meet responsible lending legislation and so they will take a common sense approach to your declared occupation and income.
+The banks are still required to meet responsible lending legislation so they will take a common sense approach to your declared occupation and income.

 Asset to income ratio